f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 After the image is uploaded, you need to wait until it shows **Verified** status before deploying a tenant.
 The second option in the webUI to upload files is via the **System Settings > File Utilities** page.
-In the drop down for the **Base Directory** select **images/tenant**, and here you will see all the available tenant images on the system.
+In the drop-down for the **Base Directory** select **images/tenant**, and here you will see all the available tenant images on the system.
 You can use the same **Import** and **Upload** options as outlined in the previous example.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/image50.png
   :align: center